-Myth #4: Selling on Multiple Platforms is Too Difficult!
+Myth #4: Selling on Multiple Platforms is Difficult!

 You’ve set up your own online store, you’ve supported it well with great staff, you’ve got your head wrapped around order fulfillment, the paperwork for international orders, and shipping.
 If the thought of now expanding to multiple online channels has you worried, don’t be.
-Using a service like Listing Mirror makes online diversification easy.
+This eCommerce myth can really be debunked by using a service like Listing Mirror which makes online diversification easy.
 Coordinating inventory and order fulfillment with our multi-channel listing software makes it a snap to take your current product listings and copy them to various channels.
 Reach out and get in touch and we can have a chat about how we can help you take your online business to a whole new level.

 Myth #5: You Need to Spend a Ton of Money on Ads